 All the airlines under SIA feed traffic between them, and they share a large number of connecting passengers with SIA.
 60% of SilkAir’s passengers come from SIA.

 The aim of this strategy is to avoid dilution of the core premium brand, Singapore Airlines, and make sure all brands are well-positioned for their distinct segments.

-Building traffic from new geographies: Singapore has only about 5 million people, and geographically it is situated in a position where Singapore Airlines may not be able to tap traffic that originates from that part of the world.
+Building traffic from new geographies: Singapore has only slightly under 6 million people, and geographically it is situated in a position where Singapore Airlines may not be able to tap on domestic traffic that originates from that part of the world.
 For example, there is huge traffic demand between India and Europe.
-Therefore, SIA has decided to launch a new Indian domestic airline called Vistara together with the Indian business conglomerate Tata, serving traffic from a hub out of Delhi in India.
+Therefore, SIA has decided to launch a new Indian domestic airline called Vistara together via a joint venture, with the Indian business conglomerate Tata, serving traffic from a hub out of Delhi in India.
 The Indian aviation market is tough with high taxes, over-regulation and insufficient infrastructure so SIA needs to manage this new venture with care and diligence to succeed.

 Singapore Airlines strongly embedded positioning and commitment to the brand has positioned it well to compete in the new landscape.
 The challenge is to stay true to the brand and keep delivering on the fairly high-cost promise of quality, innovation and service.
 This requires heavy, on-going investments and healthy cash-flows which can only be achieved through a continuous price-premium strategy and satisfactory passenger load factors.